PalMuc/RedSeaHaploscleridaPhylosymbiosis/Trait-Based-Convergence/Trait-Based-Convergence.md

 ## Kruskal-Wallis + Post-hoc Dunn Tests

 Are the means of these groups significantly different, or is this a difference by coincidence?
-(Non-parametric equivalent of a one-way ANOVA) Bray-Curtis values are not normally distributed Hence, Kruskal-Wallis test is a better option.
+(Non-parametric equivalent of a one-way ANOVA) Bray-Curtis values are not normally distributed in my case > Hence, Kruskal-Wallis test is a better option.

 ```python